-Cellular Phones / Smart Watches / Electronic Devices - Students
+Cellular Phones/Smart Watches/Electronic Devices - Students (Pending change to policy - see WCPSS Policy as guidance)

 - Per WCPSS policy, students are forbidden to use cellular phones/smart watches during the instructional day.
 The instructional day begins when the student arrives on campus and ends when the student leaves campus on their bus/car ride or is released to attend an after-school event. - Students can bring cellular phones or smart watches to school if they are turned off and placed securely in their book bags during the instructional day. - HGES does not require that students furnish their own devices.
-We will provide and allow access to any forms of technology that will enhance education. - Students are to take their devices home daily. - Confiscated items will be tagged with the student's name and held for parent pickup in the main office.
+We will provide and allow access to any forms of technology that will enhance education. - Students are to take their devices home daily. - Confiscated items will be tagged with the student's name and held for parent pick up in the main office.
 The main office is open from 8:00 am to 4:30 pm during every school day. - We will provide as much security as possible for confiscated items; however, we are not responsible for their loss. - WCPSS will not be responsible for lost, stolen or damaged electronic device(s) of any student. - Use of cell phones and smart watches includes, but is not limited to, phone calls and sending and receiving text messages.